cppbuildenv/buildenv/docs/12_how_to_generate_cmake_config.md

 > Different components may have different dependencies, so we need to define them in the `dependencies` field.

-The final step is to define the cmake config in the [version].json file for different build_config sections.
+The next step is to define the cmake config in the [version].json file for different build_config sections.

 ```
 {